HDLUtils/hdlregression/doc/src/_build/html/_sources/cli.rst.txt

 Regression run without changes
 =======================================================================================================================

-No tests are run when no changes are detected in the DUT or testcase files, unless full regression is enabled using the :doc:`cli` ``-fr`` or using the :doc:`api` in the regression script ``hr.start(full_regression=True)``.
+No tests are run when no changes are detected in the DUT or test case files, unless full regression is enabled using the :doc:`cli` ``-fr`` or using the :doc:`api` in the regression script ``hr.start(full_regression=True)``.

 .. image:: images/regression_run_2.png